 When will it be?

 Unlike baby humans, puppies do not need to be bathed on a daily basis.
-They actually did not need to be bathed right away after they are born.
+They actually do not even need to be bathed right away after they are born.
 You can wait until they are three months for that.
 But, you can still bathe them younger than that and at times, it will be a need like when they got spilled with food or dirt.
 Though, ideally, they should be at least eight weeks old for their body to be ready for a bath.

 Now that you know when the question now is how?